 Complete dooars travel guide

 I believe this blog post will work as a complete dooars travel guide.
 To the north of West Bengal stand the East Himalayas as a natural background.
-A vast texture of dense forests packed with wildlife, unending tea gardens, Babbling Rivers, interspersed with sleepy or busy settlements, constitute an enthralling tourist destination – The Dooars.
-Not such a lot illustrious to the planet, the Dooars valley stretching from watercourse Teesta on the west to watercourse Sankosh on the east, over a span of 130 kilometer by 40 km, forms a serious a part of Jalpaiguri district.
+A vast texture of dense forests packed with wildlife, unending tea gardens, babbling Rivers, interspersed with sleepy or busy settlements, constitute an enthralling tourist destination – The Dooars.
+Not such a lot illustrious to the planet, the Dooars valley stretching from watercourse Teesta on the west to watercourse Sankosh on the east, over a span of 130 kilometer by 40 km, forms a large part of Jalpaiguri district.
 Derived from the word ‘doors’ (doors to Bhutan), this region additionally forms an entry to the hill stations of North Bengal, Sikkim, Bhutan & the North-Eastern states.
 The dense natural forests interwoven with abundant green tea gardens are cries-crossed by Teesta.
 These sanctuaries abound in a mesmerizing diversity of flora and fauna.
 The vast texture of massive trees sheltering varieties of orchids and resounded with an echo of birds and wild animals make it a real paradise for lovers of nature and Eco-tourism.

 Poetry comes in my mind